statamic/v2-docs/content/pages/7.addons/6.best-practices/index.md

 ---
 title: Best Practices
 overview: >
-  Sometimes its very possible that your addon may perform the same function from multiple points.
+  Sometimes it's very possible that your addon may perform the same function from multiple points.
 For example, you might want to do something inside a tag, and from the API, and from your fieldtype, etc.
 id: 7aeb656d-bf60-4509-8817-570797b02279